-6.A.1 Describe the enteprise's policy for remediation of negative impacts on people, animals, society and the environment
+6.A.1 Describe the enteprise's policy for remediation of negative impact

-If there is a breach of the Responsible Business Conduct Policy, GSAB and the supplier will work together to develop a contingency plan to address the issue.
+If there is a breach of the Responsible Business Conduct Policy, GGAB and the supplier will work together to develop a contingency plan to address the issue.
 The remediation process should be completed within a reasonable timeframe agreed upon by both parties.
 The supplier's unwillingness to remedy the breach after repeated requests is the only reason for ending the business relationship.
+Ending the business relationship is of course the last step as we know that ending the relationship is not providing remediation.
+Collaboration in providing remediation is our prio.